Blue And Pink Celestial Self Care CTA Instagram Post-1

 • An increasing burden of legislative and regulatory duties falling on building occupiers.

-• The consequences of increased delegation which has brought about a significant reduction in resources retained centrally to develop and monitor compliance with relevant standards.
+• The consequences of increased delegation having brought about a significant reduction in resources retained centrally to develop and monitor compliance with relevant standards.

-• Loss of critical mass and control in delivery of property related services through outsourcing, budget reductions and fragmentation of resources.
+• Loss of critical mass and control in the delivery of property-related services through outsourcing, budget reductions and fragmentation of resources.

 • Governance arrangements in establishments are becoming increasingly more complex through the move to Shared Services and Partnering arrangements that do not fit easily with traditional landlord and tenant definitions.